fdcl-gwu/FFTSO3/README.md

 	make
 	../bin/fftso3_unit_test

-The last command executes unit-testing, the installation is succesful if it prints `[ PASSED ] 12 tests` at the end.
+The last command executes unit-testing, the installation is succesful if it prints out the following message at the end

+	...
+	...
+	[ PASSED ] 12 tests.

 ## Example